 I know that many of you are trying to avoid wheat in your diet for any number of reasons.
 Most of the wheat we consume today is not the same wheat that our great-grandparents grew and ate.

 Here is a list of alternatives to wheat that will still allow you to make dozens and dozens of different recipes, and you may end up not missing wheat at all.
 Some can be used to create breads and others are great to have on hand as meal-stretchers.
+If you still enjoy wheat and would like to learn more about the different varieties and how to use them, check out this article.
+If not, this list has everything you need!

 - Buckwheat (A member of the rhubarb family!)